guptadikshant/guptadikshant/README.md

 <h1 align="center">Hi 👋, I'm Dikshant Gupta</h1>
-<h3 align="center">Solution-oriented and problem solver with 4.5 years of experience in Python Development and Data Science and Machine Learning field with proven experience in delivering end to end project to the client.
-Hands on experience leveraging machine learning, deep learning and transfer learning models to business use cases</h3>
+<h3 align="center">Solution-oriented and problem solver with 6+ years of experience in Python Development and Gnerative AI field with proven experience in delivering end to end project to the client.
+Hands on experience leveraging machine learning, deep learning and transfer learning, GenAI, RAG, Agents to business use cases</h3>

  ### I have technical experience and interest in -